rokzitko/tensor/README.md

 ### Physical parameters

 * MPO - required parameter defines which MPO to use and thus defines the model.
 Some models do not have all parameters implemented!
 The most complete ones are MPO = Ec_V for the single channel model and MPO = 2ch_impFirst_V for the two channel model.
+The implemented MPOs are described below.
 * N - number of sites.
 * NBath - number of sites in the bath (either N or NBath have to be defined).
 * band_level_shift - (true/false) whether to shift the bath level energies to recover a particle-hole symmetric model.
 Default = false!